smartdust-me/docs/docs/appium-service.md

   //'browserName': "Safari", // enable this to run web browser (Safari) tests }
 ```

 As per the comment, you can enable the `browserName` capability to run web browser tests on iOS devices.

+You may run into issues if you enter the tested iOS device's page in SmartDust Lab while the test is running.
+If you want to monitor the test, please open the device page before starting the test and do not interact with the device until the test has finished.

 ## Tips

-- The Appium service is currently in a limited availability state, so please contact Smartdust support to get access.
+- The Appium tests startup time varies wildly depending on the device used.
+- To speed up test startup on Android devices, try setting the `appium:skipDeviceInitialization` capability to `true`.
 - In case of persisting issues, please contact Smartdust support for assistance.
-- The Appium tests startup time varies wildly depending on the device used.